-Ms. Lamb-Hale has extensive manufacturing and global supply chain management experience from her law practice of 18 years, her distinguished service as a U.S. Senate confirmed trade official and her consulting practice dedicated to helping companies identify and mitigate commercial risks.
-In her law practice, Nicole represented global original equipment manufacturers and Tier One and Tier Two suppliers in significant business transactions, including out of court restructurings and bankruptcy proceedings.
+Ms. Lamb-Hale has extensive manufacturing and global supply chain management experience from her 18 years of private law practice, her distinguished service as a U.S. Senate confirmed trade official, her consulting practice dedicated to helping companies identify and mitigate commercial risks; and her current work as Vice President and General Counsel of Cummins, Inc. In her private law practice, Nicole represented global original equipment manufacturers and Tier One and Tier Two suppliers in significant business transactions, including out of court restructurings and bankruptcy proceedings.
 Her work ranged from negotiating customer accommodation and access agreements in the automotive industry to crafting cross border strategies addressing the interplay between U.S. and foreign legislative and regulatory regimes.
 In her policy and advocacy role as the Assistant Secretary of Commerce for Manufacturing and Services in the International Trade Administration at the U.S. Department of Commerce, her work included negotiating with foreign government counterparts on significant market access issues such as offsets and localization, and advocacy on behalf of U.S. companies pursuing foreign government tenders.
-In her consulting practice, Ms. Lamb-Hale works closely with manufacturing companies to evaluate business opportunities, including the vetting of potential partners, and navigate the interplay between their business objectives and the regulatory
+In her consulting practice, Ms. Lamb-Hale worked closely with manufacturing companies to evaluate strategic business opportunities and navigate the interplay between their business objectives and the regulatory

-A passionate advocate for business, Ms. Lamb-Hale was nominated by the President and unanimously confirmed by the U.S. Senate to serve as the Assistant Secretary for Manufacturing and Services in the U.S. Department of Commerce’s International Trade Administration (ITA).
-In this role, she was the Chief Executive Officer of the industry-facing unit of ITA, serving as the liaison between U.S. industry and the federal government with respect to access to international markets and U.S. policies impacting the competitiveness of U.S. exports.
-As Assistant Secretary, Ms. Lamb-Hale also served as the Department’s lead on the Committee on Foreign Investment in the United States (CFIUS) where she represented the interests of business in some of the most significant cases before CFIUS in recent history.
+A passionate advocate for business, Ms. Lamb-Hale was nominated by President Obama and unanimously confirmed by the U.S. Senate to serve as the Assistant Secretary for Manufacturing and Services in the U.S. Department of Commerce’s International Trade Administration (ITA).
+In this role, she was the Chief Executive Officer of the industry-facing unit of ITA, serving as the liaison between U.S. industry and the federal government regarding access to international markets and U.S. policies impacting the competitiveness of U.S. exports.
+She also served as the Department’s lead on the Committee on Foreign Investment in the United States (CFIUS) where she represented the interests of the Department in its review of the national security implications of proposed foreign investment in U.S. businesses.
 In addition, she regularly led business delegations on international trade and trade policy missions during which she negotiated with senior foreign government officials on the elimination of regulatory and legal impediments to trade to create policy environments conducive to free trade and to mitigate market access barriers to U.S. exports.

-A native of Detroit, Michigan, Ms. Lamb-Hale practiced corporate and business restructuring law in two global law firms.
+A native of Detroit, Michigan, Ms. Lamb-Hale practiced law in two major law firms where she specialized in business restructuring in the manufacturing industry and public finance.
 Throughout her legal career, Ms. Lamb-Hale advised boards of directors and senior executives on strategies and solutions to strengthen their financial position or to take advantage of acquisition or sale opportunities.
-After practicing as an equity partner with the law firm of Dykema Gossett PLLC, where she served as the chair of the bankruptcy practice and as hiring partner, Ms. Lamb-Hale joined the law firm of Foley & Lardner LLP as an equity partner where she continued her counseling of corporate clients in significant business transactions.
+After practicing as an equity partner with the Michigan based law firm of Dykema Gossett PLLC, where she served as the chair of the bankruptcy practice and as hiring partner, Ms. Lamb-Hale joined the law firm of Foley & Lardner LLP as an equity partner where she continued her counseling of corporate clients in significant business transactions, including out of court restructuring and bankruptcy.
 In addition to her client work, Ms. Lamb-Hale served as the Managing Partner of the firm’s Detroit office.
 As the Chief Executive Officer of the Detroit office, Ms. Lamb-Hale managed 80 employees and a $100 million operating budget.
 She was responsible for new business development, attorney recruitment and the implementation of the firm’s business and marketing strategies in the Michigan market.
-During her three year tenure as Managing Partner, the net income of the Detroit office increased by 23 percent.
+During her three-year tenure as Managing Partner, the net income of the Detroit office increased by 23 percent.